 - Features: Spending alerts, COPPA compliant, spending limits on selected merchants, savings goal setting feature, peer-to-peer transactions, and automated transfers

-Mazoola is a mobile wallet that offers virtual MasterCard debit cards issued through Evolve Bank and Trust, a Member FDIC.
+Mazoola is a mobile wallet that offers virtual MasterCard debit cards issued through Evolve Bank and Trust, a Member of FDIC.

 Parents first need to open a parent account through the Mazoola app, link it to a savings or checking account to load money into the digital wallet, and then create a child account.

 Parents can also set up spending restrictions and parameters through the app.
-Kids can then make contactless payments and online purchases and use Apple or Google pay within the set parameters.
+Kids can then make contactless payments and online purchases and use Apple or Google Pay within the set parameters.
 Mazoola is one of the few COPPA (Children’s Online Privacy Protection Act) compliant mobile banking apps.

-Till
+6. Till

 - Minimum deposit: $0